👤

 Mistake 5: Camera Below Eye Level

-The problem: Shooting from below eye level — the "selfie from the lap" angle — produces visible nostrils, a widened jaw, compressed forehead, and double-chin appearance.
-It is one of the most unflattering angles for any face and is consistently flagged as a low-quality composition signal in BestPick's analysis.
+The problem: Shooting from below eye level — the "selfie from the lap" angle — distorts the face: visible nostrils, a widened jaw, a compressed forehead.
+It is the most common self-inflicted framing error, it reads instantly as careless, and it is entirely fixable in five seconds.

 The fix: Position the camera 10–15cm above eye level, angled slightly downward toward your face.
 For selfies, hold your arm fully extended and raised.
 For tripod or friend-held shots, ensure the camera is at or above eye height before shooting.